cargomail-org/cargomail/README.md

 Each email consists of a *placeholder message* and associated external resources (message bodies) stored at the Resource Server (RS) on the respective *mailbox service*, where the *placeholder message* also acts as an access control list for its external body resources.
 The information flow includes the following key points:

 • The body resources owned by the author, stored at the RS on the origin *mailbox service*, are temporarily shared with recipients.
 Following a successful sharing process, a *placeholder message* is sent to each recipient through the MHS.
-The *placeholder message* contains the *mailbox service* origin URL, the cryptographic hash values of the referenced body resources, and the category of correspondence, e.g., personal, business, or healthcare (see Appendix A for a *placeholder message* example).
+The *placeholder message* contains the *mailbox service* origin URL, the cryptographic hash values of the referenced body resources (see Appendix A for a *placeholder message* example).

-• After receiving the *placeholder message*, the recipient's Message Delivery Agent (MDA) determines (according to the user's preferences and the category of correspondence) which destination *mailbox service* will be used for communication.
-Once the destination *mailbox service* is determined, the MDA adds the header with the *mailbox service* destination URL to the *placeholder message* and delivers it to the resolved destination *mailbox service* using the [GRIP](https://github.com/cargomail-org/grip) authentication mechanism.
+• After receiving the *placeholder message*, the recipient's Message Transfer Agent (MTA) stores it in the mail queue.
+From the queue, the *placeholder message* is delivered to a content filter using an SMTP client.
+The content filter adds the header containing the *mailbox service* destination URL to the *placeholder message* and filters out the list of referenced body resources based on predefined rules.
+The resulting list is then stored in the *mailbox service* queue.
+The *placeholder message* is sent back to the *mail service*, where it is further processed in the standard way, see [Postfix After-Queue Content Filter](https://www.postfix.org/FILTER_README.html#advanced_filter).

-• The Resource Fetch Agent (RFA) running in the destination *mailbox service* gets the *mailbox service* origin URL and the cryptographic hash values of the referenced body resources in the *placeholder message*.
-Using the GRIP authentication mechanism, the agent tries to fetch the external body resources from the RS on the origin *mailbox service*.
+• The Resource Fetch Agent (RFA) running in the destination *mailbox service* gets the *mailbox service* origin URL and the cryptographic hash values of the referenced body resources from the filtered list stored in the *Mailbox Service* queue.
+Using the [GRIP](https://github.com/cargomail-org/grip) authentication mechanism, the agent tries to fetch the external body resources from the RS on the origin *mailbox service*.
 After successful authentication, the data is fetched and stored at the RS on the destination *mailbox service*.
 Finally, the *user agent* gets the relevant data from the RS on the destination *mailbox service* and reconstructs the original message according to the *placeholder message* source.

 ## Appendix A—Placeholder Message